×

 • How much erasure and reworking do you anticipate in your creative process?

 Your answers will help you align your medium with your style.
-Remember, many artists choose to mix mediums to exploit the unique advantages of each.
+Remember, many artists choose to mix media to exploit the unique advantages of each.
 For instance, you might use vine charcoal for initial sketches and then layer compressed charcoal for added depth.

 3. Experiment with Hardness Levels